Qualitative research examples: Methods, approaches, and FAQs

 A gaming organization may choose to study players in their natural gaming environments (such as home, game cafes, or e-sport tournaments) to understand their gaming habits, social interactions, and responses to specific features.
 These insights can inform the development of more engaging and user-friendly games.

-The process of observation typically doesn’t involve the same level of immersion as ethnographic research.
+Participant observation typically doesn’t involve the same level of immersion as ethnographic research.
 You observe and record behavior related to a specific context or activity.
 It can be in natural settings (naturalistic observation) or a controlled environment.
 It’s more about observing and recording specific behaviors or situations rather than cultural norms or dynamics.

 For example, a consumer technology organization could observe how users interact with a new software interface, noting challenges, efficiencies, and overall user experience.